Derived category of moduli of pointed curves -- II: Derived category of the moduli stack of points on

-We claim that the first object ($F^\vee_{l, E}$) is generated by the remaining objects, which are all generated by $\cC^\vee$ by induction.
+We claim that the first object $F^\vee_{l, E}$ is generated by the remaining objects, which are all generated by $\cC^\vee$ by induction.
 It will follow that $F^\vee_{l, E}$ is generated by $\cC^\vee$.
-For the first claim, we can apply the standard spectral sequence \cite[2.66]{Huybrechts} to get an exact sequence:

-The $0$ term in the middle disappears as it is bypassed by the differential $d_2$.
-We will use the following lemma repeatedly in the remainder of the paper:
+The first claim is a special case of the following lemma, which will be used repeatedly in the remainder of the paper: